 Some of the experiments that received "Priority II" approval could not be scheduled in the period since the last PAC meeting because of heavy pressure for beam time.
-This approval does not carry over to the next cycle and such proposals must be resubmitted for consideration by the PAC if beam time is still desired.
+This approval does carry over one more PAC cycle.
+Such proposals will however have to be resubmitted for consideration by the following PAC if they have not yet been scheduled and beam time is still desired.